ManyChat vs Wati vs WAHA vs Twilio: WhatsApp Bots 2026

 Cons:

-- Requires development — Twilio gives API, not a bot.
-Building requires a developer
+- Requires development — Twilio gives you the connection layer, not a ready-made bot.
+You need a developer to actually build the bot on top of it

 Fits: